 A talented outside forward who began his career with short spells in Wales at Rhayader, Llandrindod and Knighton, Davis' first taste of English football came at Shrewsbury Town in 1903, where he played for two years prior to joining Stoke.

-Another two-year stint followed but, when Stoke were relegated on the final day of the 1906/07 season, a new chapter in south London beckoned.
+Another two-year stint followed but, when Stoke were relegated on the final day of the 1906/07 season, a new chapter in South London beckoned.

-Davis joined the Glaziers as part of a widespread recruitment drive ahead of 1907/08, a change in manager – as club secretary Edmund Goodman stepped in to take the helm – coinciding with the departure of a number of key players.
+Davies joined the Glaziers as part of a widespread recruitment drive ahead of 1907/08, a change in manager – as club secretary Edmund Goodman stepped in to take the helm – coinciding with the departure of a number of key players.

 With Palace looking to build on a 19th-place finish in the Southern Football League Division One the previous season, in came the likes of George Walker, Jimmy Bauchop, John Brearley and, from the Potters, Davies.